-The Target of Evaluation (TOE) is the Infineon Security Controller M7892 G12 with optional RSA2048/4096 v1.02.013 or v2.03.008, EC v1.02.013 or v2.03.008, SHA-2 v1.01 and Toolbox v1.02.013 or v2.03.008 libraries and with specific IC dedicated software (firmware).
+The Target of Evaluation (TOE) is Infineon smart card IC (Security Controller) M7820 A11 with optional RSA2048/4096 v1.02.013, EC v1.02.013, SHA-2 v1.01 and Toolbox v1.02.013 libraries and with specific IC dedicated software.

+The TOE provides a real 16-bit CPU-architecture.
 The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASHTM8.
-There is no user available ROM on the TOE.
+The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASH.